Religious Aspects of the AHCA.

 - Retain Obamacare, a.k.a. the Affordable Care Act for now, but phase it out with the following steps:

 - Pass a law, to be called "Medicare For All."
-It would annually reduce the minimum age by five years, at which a person can access Medicare .
+It would annually reduce Medicare's minimum age by five years, at which a person can access Medicare .

 - Pass a law that eliminates the necessity for a person to have worked and paid into the system through payroll taxes in order to qualify for Medicare.

-Since Medicare is enthusiastically supported by most enrollees, it should not be too difficult to pass a law makes this extension.
+Since Medicare is enthusiastically supported by most of its enrollees, it should not be too difficult to pass a law makes this extension.
 It should be quite popular.
+In a decade and a half, everyone would be covered, and Obamacare could be discontinued.

 Religious/moral/ethical aspects to health care and the AHCA -- "What Would Jesus Do?":